We need to triple renewable electricity in Ontario

 Global use of renewable energy is soaring – in 2024, 92.5% of the world’s new electricity supply was renewable.
 Thanks to costs that have fallen dramatically over the past two decades, solar and wind are now the lowest cost sources of power available.
-Yet Ontario has not contracted for a single kilowatt of solar or wind energy in the past seven years.
-This is a huge missed opportunity.
+It’s time for Ontario to set a goal of doubling renewables by 2035 and tripling use of these low-cost sources by 2050.

-With demand for electricity increasing to serve everything from heat pumps to EVs, solar and wind power are the best way to quickly add climate friendly power to our system.
-Instead of seizing this opportunity, the Ford government continues to roll out new polluting gas-fired power plants and make risky bets on massively expensive nuclear projects.
+With demand for electricity increasing to serve everything from heat pumps to EVs and data centres, solar and wind power are the best way to quickly add climate friendly power to our system.
+Instead of seizing this opportunity, the Ford government continues to make risky bets on massively expensive nuclear projects.

 Ontario has no shortage of ways to catch up with a world that is going renewable.
 Everything from rooftop solar that lowers power bills for residents and creates a more resilient local grid, to offshore wind in the Great Lakes which can provide enough power to meet all of Ontario’s current needs, are just waiting to be tapped.

 Ways to store this power have also multiplied and come down significantly in cost.
-We can use everything from stationary batteries and thermal storage, Quebec’s massive reservoir system, and a growing fleet of EVs to store power.
+We can use everything from stationary batteries and thermal storage, hydro reservoirs, and a growing fleet of EVs to store power.
 Solar and wind plus storage is a much better bargain than gas or nuclear – for our wallets and our climate.

 Ontario needs to catch up